Conceptions of continuity: An investigation of high school calculus teachers and their students

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Bridgers, Leah Christy, "Conceptions of continuity: An investigation of high school calculus teachers and their students" (2007).
 Teaching and Leadership - Dissertations.
-Paper 13.
+13.